SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## How do I make coloured blocks, different types of wood, etc...?

 How Minecraft works is that some blocks are just variations of a base block.
-Red wool for example is just a variation of the default white wool, and granite is just a variation of stone.
-To define these variations, you can use either data values (`wool:1` = orange wool), or block states (`stone_slab[stone_slab_type=brick]` = brick slabs).
+Granite for instance is just a variation of stone.
+To define these variations, you can use either data values (deprecated in vanilla Minecraft), or block states (`stone_slab[stone_slab_type=brick]` = brick slabs).
 For more information on blocks in commands, go to [this docs page](usage/general/patterns.md).

 ## How do I remove selection particles?